 Know Your Status

-Hunter Health provides HIV testing and counseling at our Central Clinic.
-If you believe you are at risk, having a negative result will put your mind at ease.
-If the diagnosis is positive, our HIV Counselors will work with you to develop a customized treatment plan that is tailored specifically to your health care needs.
+If you are looking for ways to reduce your risk for HIV and sexually transmitted infections (STIs), Hunter Health is here for you.
+Hunter Health provides free HIV testing and counseling at our Central Clinic and throughout the community.
+If you believe you are at risk, a negative result will put your mind at ease.
+If your diagnosis is positive, our HIV Prevention Staff will quickly help you get connected to care and treatment.

 Who Should Get Tested for What and How Often?